CleanroomMC/Cleanroom/README.md

 ### List of Obsoleted Mods

-- Phosphor: Use Hesperus or Valkyrie
+- Phosphor: Use Hesperus or Alfheim Lighting Engine
 - Forgelin: Use Forgelin-Continuous
 - LibrarianLib: Use LibrarianLib-Continuous
 - JustEnoughIds: Use RoughlyEnoughIDs